josem-amatriain/archlinux.install/README.md

 Theese are for spanish, french and british english.
 More info here:
 [Loadkeys](https://wiki.archlinux.org/index.php/Linux_console/Keyboard_configuration#Loadkeys)

-Now you can heck if UEFI is OK:
+Now you can check that UEFI is OK:

 ```
 ls /sys/firmware/efi/efivars